 Fletcher said the Indian team contained a significant number of young players.

 “We’ve been trying to develop a young one-day squad and Twenty20 squad,” he said.
+“These blokes have played well on the subcontinent and any game they play out of it must be very good from an experience point of view.”

 The announcement of the match was made as recently as March 5.
 It was one of the last acts of Gerald Majola before he was suspended as CSA chief executive following a judicial report on undeclared bonuses paid to him.

-The game comes at the end of a long international season for both teams and only five days before the start of the Indian Premier League, which will feature most of the players involved this Friday.—AFP
+The game comes at the end of a long international season for both teams and only five days before the start of the Indian Premier League, which will feature most of the players involved this Friday. — AFP

 South Africa: Johan Botha (capt), Farhaan Behardien, Faf du Plessis, Colin Ingram, Jacques Kallis, Richard Levi, Albie Morkel, Justin Ontong, Wayne Parnell, Rusty Theron, Lonwabo Tsotsobe, Morne van Wyk (wk), Dane Vilas (wk)